-I am a second year PhD student at Carnegie Mellon University’s Heinz College of Information Systems and Public Policy.
+I am a third year PhD student at Carnegie Mellon University’s Heinz College of Information Systems and Public Policy.
 I spent the first year of my PhD in the Department of Computer Science at Stony Brook University where I worked with Leman Akoglu on mining and modeling structured data.

 I received a master’s in computer science from KAUST, where I was part of the InfoCloud group.
 I defended my thesis on the theoretical problem of scheduling broadcasts in a network of timelines to a committee consisting of Panos Kalnis (chair, databases), Xiangliang Zhang (machine learning) and Antoine Vigneron (theoretical computer science).

 In a previous life, I was a software engineer at Yahoo! where I was fortunate to work with the Timesense team on large-scale streaming NLP.
 Before that, I was an undergraduate at BITS - Pilani, Goa Campus.

 - 05.15.14 – xStream accepted to the research track of KDD ‘18! (acceptance rate 181/983 = 18.41%)

 - 05.15.17 – RUSH! accepted to the applied data science track of KDD ‘17! (acceptance rate 85/396 = 21.5%)

 - 05.12.16 – StreamSpot accepted to KDD ‘16 as a research-track oral! (acceptance rate 70/784 = 8.9%)